emohamed/crb-video/README.md

     <tr>
         <th><code>get_embed_code([$embed_width[, $embed_height]])</code></th>
         <td>Generates HTML iframe markup for the object.
-When width and height are provided, the embed will use them; if they're ommited, the embed will obtain it's original values(whenever the object was constructed from embed code). </td>
+When width and height are provided, the embed will use them; if they're omitted, the embed will obtain it's original values(whenever the object was constructed from embed code). </td>
     </tr>

     <tr>